pkarsy/AutomaticSchoolBellTimer/README.md

 - SSR (solid state relay) Or a Relay breakout module.
 I personally use SSR.
 TODO own section WARNING SSR cannot completely isolate the circuit and allows for a few mA to leak even when inactive.
 - A usb charger.
 No need to be powerful, but it helps to be of good quality, for example from an old phone.
 Also you will need a data cable, USB-C or micro-USB depending on the ESP32 board.

-## ESP Board selection
-If you want to avoid soldering the headers, choose a board with presoldered headers.
-Avoid boards without a serial chip, the web installer has trouble detecting the board on reset, and configuring wifi.
-This can change in the future but stay safe.
+## Hardware recommendations

-Warning there is a muriad of boards and board modifications based on ESP32, so you can easily get confused.
-Instead of the following specific boards I suggest to fulfil theese recommendations
+There is a muriad of boards and board modifications based on ESP32, so you can easily get confused.
+I recommend to choose a board with the following characteristics.

-- ESP32 ESP32-C3 chip (WARNING NO ESP8266)
+- ESP32 or ESP32-C3 based board

 - Dedicated serial chip.
 It is located near the USB connector and usually the specification mentions it.
-All ESP32 boards have dedicated serial chip
+All ESP32 boards have dedicated serial chip.
+The manufacturers try to omit it to reduce the cost, but the difference to the customer is a few cents.
+On boards without a serial chip, the web installer has trouble detecting the board on reset, and configuring wifi.
+This can change in the future but stay safe.
+The web installer is used at the installation phase, **but MOST IMPORTANTLY many years later when for some reason the WIFI is lost or changed**

 - At least 2 GND pins.
 Even more if you want to have an Indicator LED.
 Otherwise wiring is needed.
 (Dont forget, we target simplicity and reliability)

-- Presolodered headers is a bonus.
+- Presoldered headers is a bonus.

-The following boards are tested.
+Better use the previous recommendations but if you are curious, the following boards are tested.

 - ESP32 DevKit works very well.
-Usually presoldered Headers
 - ESP32 wemos lolin32.
-Do not use a lipo battery, otherwise works very well.
+Do not use a lipo battery, otherwise works well.
 - ESP32 with Lipo Battery Charger(lolin32 lite I believe).
 Not very well suited for this project.
 Do not plug a battery.
 It has only one GND pin.
-- ESP32-C3-32S NodeMCU works very well.
-Usually presoldered headers
+- ESP32-C3-32S NodeMCU works very well
 - ESP32-C3 Core.
-The "standard" version with LUATOS.COM logo works very well.
+The "standard" version with LUATOS.COM logo works very well
 - ESP32-C3 Core  The "simple" version (no Serial chip, no luatos.com logo).
 Difficulties at installation and wifi configuration.
 - ESP32-S2 Wemos.
 Very limited testing.
 No serial chip, difficulties at installation and wifi configuration.